gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-Greensday, Peridot 14^th^.
 Starboard Town woke to discover that the mountain had sped up during the night.
 The steady half-gallop-an-hour breeze of its passage had had become a steady wind that blew people's hair back, rattled doors, and made chickens restless in their coops.
 Branches rustled against each other nervously, while overhead, the town's kites jerked on their strings as if trying to escape.

 For the people gathering in front of Mamaere Mayeule's, the mountain speeding up somehow felt worse than it changing direction.
 The steady